 - LAK Chansok

-Presented at the AP Conference, two international forums and the Japan Foundation in Tokyo.
-Other achievements include a book chapter published by Routledge, and four interviews with news agencies on a variety of topics in Japan and Cambodia.
+Presented at the AP Conference and two other international forums.
+Other achievements include a book chapter, a session for MEXT scholarship application at Phnom Pehn, Cambodia and seven interviews with news agencies on a variety of topics including Cambodia and Japan.

 - SEK Sophal

 Wrote nine articles for outlets like South Asia Globe, The Bangkok Post and Australian Outlook.